OpenAstronomy/pyastro/pages/2017/index.rst

 participants.
 This conference is neither intended to be an introduction to Python bootcamp nor only for expert-level Python developers.

-Until then you can register your interest or nominate someone who you feel should attend using the following form:
+Until then you can register your interest or nominate someone who you feel should attend using this `form <https://goo.gl/forms/4Y7CB3mDwB6SqgtH2>`_.

 Details
 #######